MyGet/MyGetDocs/Docs.Site/Docs/Reference/Feed-State-API-Endpoint.markdown

 * the current feed state (a complete list of all packages and their versions)
 * a list of updates to the feed, returning an incremental view of changes since a specific timestamp

-The feed state API endpoint is used by MyGet's Feed Sync.
 In this document, we'll go over the various characteristics of the feed state API endpoint.

 ## URL of the Feed State API